Aleks4920/ObsidianNotes/Indi People in Tech Notes/Chapter 1.md

 - Reliance on technology is as old as humanity itself.
 Whatever evils have accompanied the use of particular technologies, it is pointless to indict technology as being somehow “unnatural.”
 - Our past as well as our future as a species is inextricably linked to our capacity to shape our existence through the invention and application of implements and techniques that allow us to transcend our meager physical endowments.
 - It is necessary to add some elements to our definition of technology that go beyond the usual identification of technology with pieces of hardware and ways of manipulating them
-	- The first of these is organization.
+	- 1. The first of these is organization.
 This follows from the fact that the development, production, and employment of particular technologies require a group effort.
 		- For a technology to be developed and used, the energies and skills of many individuals have to be combined and coordinated through some organizational structure
-	- When technology is seen as a combination of devices, skills, and organizational structures, it becomes natural to think of it as a system, the next element in our definition.
+	- 2. When technology is seen as a combination of devices, skills, and organizational structures, it becomes natural to think of it as a system, the next element in our definition.
+		- But by itself, a light bulb was useless.
+An effective electrical generator was needed to supply the current that produced the incandescence of the filament.
+A network of electrical lines had to be strung up between the generator and individual homes, shops, and factories.
+And metering devices were necessary so that users could be accurately billed for the electricity they used.
+Edison and his associates worked out all of these problems, and in so doing brought large-scale electrical illumination to the world.
+			- I.e. Thomas Edison realized just a lightbulb was useless if no one had access so he devised a system of wires, meters and generators t connect people to a grid introducing large-scale electrical illumination
+		- for technological advance often entails the resolution of tensions that are generated when one part of the technological system changes.
+- Much of what has just been said can be incorporated into a schematic definition of technology: a system created by humans that uses knowledge and organization to produce objects and techniques for the attainment of specific goals
+	- Much of what has just been said can be incorporated into a schematic definition of technology: a system created by humans that uses knowledge and organization to produce objects and techniques for the attainment of specific goals
+	- a new technology may in fact create its own needs
+### Technological Advance and the Image of Progress